dnault/therapi-runtime-javadoc/README.md

 1. Add an annotation processor to your class path at compile time.
 2. Read Javadoc comments at run time.

-The annotation processor copies the Javadoc from your source code into class path resources.
+The annotation processor copies Javadoc from your source code into class path resources.

 The runtime library reads the class path resources, serving up your